Deader Than Disco: Fashion

 - Wrap around ear wire framed eyeglass frames.

 - Suspenders are nowhere near as prevalent to hold a man's pants up as they once were, having been almost completely eclipsed by belts (one has to wonder if Steve Urkel had anything to do with it.)
-They're still being made, sometimes with decorative patterns on them, but on the few occasions you do see them, they're either worn by hipsters (which, again, can't help their reputation) or used to deliberately invoke a more classic throwback look.
+They're still being made, sometimes with decorative patterns on them, but on the few occasions you do see them, they're either worn by hipsters (which, again, can't help their reputation) or used to deliberately invoke a more classic throwback look; additionally, traditionalist skins still wear them regularly, as they never really went out of style in that circle.

 - The "bald spot in the midst of normal-length hair" look.
 Now that George Constanza and a slew of TV dads during the '80s and '90s have made this look seem ridiculously uncool and unsexy, and the "bald-with-a-small-bit-of-fuzz-on-the-side" look is considered to be rather sexy/manly (thanks to such celebrities as Bruce Willis, Michael Jordan, and countless hard rock and heavy metal musicians), you'd be hard pressed to find a balding man under the age of 50 who still maintains normal-length hair on the side of his head.